 Both cassia and Ceylon cinnamon are healthy and delicious.
 However, cassia cinnamon has a stronger flavor and is cheaper than Ceylon.
 So, it is the most commonly used cinnamon around the world.
 On the other hand, Ceylon cinnamon has a higher quality than cassia cinnamon and is quite expensive.

-Yes, you can make the dough in advance.
+You can make the cookie dough in advance.
 Roll the dough out between two sheets of parchment paper and freeze for up to 2 weeks.

 Serve cookies with a cup of tea, coffee, German Glühwein, or mulled wine.

-Allow cookies to stand for 24 hours after baking; then, you can stack cookies, making sure that the meringue is dry.
+Allow cookies to stand for 24 hours after baking; then, you can stack cookies, ensuring the meringue is dry.
 Still, take extra care because the star points are fragile.

 Recipe card